 Traceroute in Windows

-These instructions should work for Windows 10, 8, 7, Vista and XP.
+These instructions should work for Windows 10, 8, and 7.
 Screenshots have been taken using Windows 10.

 - Open the Command Prompt program.
 You’ll find this by typing “cmd” into your computer’s search bar.
 It can also be found in Start menu > All Programs > Accessories folder.